-The internal risk capital model of Allianz Group and AGCS SE covers all business segments.
-As defined in the Risk Policy, it encompasses market risk, credit risk, underwriting risk, business risk and operational risk.
+As defined in the AGCS Risk Policy, the risk categories encompass the market risk, credit risk, underwriting risk, business risk and operational risk.
 The model is based on a value at risk (VaR) approach using a Monte Carlo simulation.
 The starting point for determining risk is the market value balance sheet (solvency overview) and the allocation of individual items to the relevant risk categories.
-A bond, for example, is included in the respective market risk categories such as interest rate risk, credit spread risk and currency risk, as well as the credit risk category.
+For example, the risk of a bond is mapped in the model using the market risk types of interest rate risk, credit risk, spread risk, and currency risk, as well as the credit risk category.